yukikitayama/leetcode-python/note/sql.md

 - `DAYOFWEEK(date)` returns 1 (Sunday), 2 (Monday), ...
 7 (Saturday)
 - `WEEKDAY(date)` returns 0 (Monday), 1 (Tuesday), ...
 6 (Sunday)
+  - I think this is more useful because it's easy to separate weekend and not-weekend by `< 5` or not.

 ## REGEXP